(

 Why is the 'Leaky Bucket' metaphor actually hurting your growth?

-This is where two layers become core:
+This is where four pillars become core:

 A high-converting audit should ask three critical questions: